Deanna Raybourn, a historical novelist, says:

 - Travelers in difficult times, like Louisa Adams (wife of U.S. president John Quincy Adams)

-- Those and those who journey for the sheer pleasure of it or to fulfill some inner need.
+- Those and those who journey for the sheer pleasure of it or to fulfill some inner need, like Sorrel Wilby, who traveled 1900 miles across Tibet alone.

 - Those who endured hardship, discrimination, or some deprivation.